Arkine/-Mern-starter-stack/client/src/ducks/README.md

 # Ducks

-This project follows the "Ducks" pattern for creating redux actions and reducers to keep things simpler
+This project follows the "Ducks" pattern for creating redux actions and reducers to keep things simpler. see [Ducks documentation](https://github.com/erikras/ducks-modular-redux)